 If you’re not PCI compliant, your provider could be charging you a monthly, quarterly or annual fee as a penalty.
 This fee serves no purpose and does nothing to help you become compliant.

-Partnering with a provider to reduce your PCI scope and avoid this fee means better security for your business and customers and more money in your bank account.
+Partnering with an ethical credit card processing company to reduce your PCI scope and avoid this fee means better security for your business and customers and more money in your bank account.

 Self-Assessment Questionnaire Fee